 Reduce the clutter in your installation - replace up to 12 individual power injectors with one high density PoE injector or switch, and one power supply.

 PoE uses the ethernet cable to provide power to remote devices.
-While this function is included in some PoE switches, our injectors allow you to add
+While this function is included on some ports of PoE switches, our injectors allow you to add

 PoE to any ethernet switch or router - saving significantly.

 There are two methods to use the Ethernet cable for power.
 Both are part of the 802.3af spec.

 Many popular devices like IP Cameras, IP phones, WiFi Access points use PoE to avoid 110/220v power at the far end of a ethernet connection - you can go for 328 ft with a 24v or 48v supply to a typical device.
 The power supply is selected (see below) for the devices to be powered.

 Most Ubiquiti devices use 24v, most cameras and IP phones use 48v, also non-poe devices that use 12v or 5v can be powered, using our splitters.